Dandiggas/Dandiggas/README.md

 # 💫 About Me:
 I'm a software engineer, mainly working on backend projects using python and golang, with the occasional react app.
-I also into cloud computing and terraform.
+I'm also into cloud computing and terraform.

 ## 🚀 What I'm Up To